temporalio/documentation/docs/typescript/activities.md

 Type safety is still supported here, but you are encouraged to validate and handle mismatches in Activity names.
 An invalid Activity name will lead to a `NotFoundError` with a message that looks like:

 ```
-ApplicationFailure: Activity function fakeProgress is not registered on this Worker, available activities: ["fakeProgress"]
+ApplicationFailure: Activity function actC is not registered on this Worker, available activities: ["actA", "actB"]
 ```

 ## Activity Context utilities